Skip to content

 }

-// response is the entire HTTP response from the server (HTTP headers + the response itself)
+// response is the entire HTTP response from the server (HTTP headers + response itself)

-// search for the PHP session cookie in the received cookies
+// look for session cookie PHP in received cookies

 const cookies = response.headers['set-cookie']